 In most cases, a fluorescent lamp produces white light rather than colored light.
 That is achieved with phosphors containing different emitting substances, emitting light in a different wavelength regions; the mixture is balanced such that overall one obtains white light with the desired color temperature.
 While daylight lamps produce relatively “cold” light with a high color temperature, similar to that of daylight at noon, one often prefers warm tone lamps with a lower color temperature, more similar to natural light in the evening.

-Because the optical spectrum obtained with a mix of phosphor substances is not continuous, but exhibits multiple spectral regions with substantial emission, interrupted by significant gaps, ideal color rendering is not achieved.
+Because the optical spectrum obtained with a mix of phosphor substances is not continuous, but exhibits multiple spectral regions with substantial emission, interrupted by significant gaps, ideal color rendering (a high CRI = color rendering index) is not achieved.
 There are phosphors with a more complex mixture of emitting substances, leading to better color rendering, but often with a lower conversion efficiency.
 For ordinary illumination purposes, that trade-off leads to lamps with reasonable, but not perfect color rendering and a relatively high luminous efficacy.